Anal Sac Cancer in Dogs

 Stats and Facts About Anal and Perianal Cancer

 The area around the anus is called the perianal area.
-There are several tumor types that can occur here (see below), but anal sac tumors are the most common tumor in this part of the body.
+Several tumor types can occur here (see below), but anal sac tumors are the most common tumor in this body part.
 They account for approximately 15% to 20% of tumors in this area.1

 Anal sac tumors are usually only on one side.
-However, in 5% to 10% of cases, tumors grow in both anal sacs at the same time.5,7
+However, in 5% to 10% of cases, tumors grow in both anal sacs simultaneously.5,7

-• Metastatic, meaning likely to spread to other locations in the body.
+- Metastatic, meaning likely to spread to other locations in the body.
 In 50% of anal sac cancer cases, the abdominal lymph nodes are enlarged at diagnosis.2 These lymph nodes are the most common site for anal sac cancer metastasis, so they are often removed at the same time as the primary mass.
-These cancers may also metastasize to the bone, liver, lungs, spleen, or sublumbar lymph nodes.3 Unfortunately, metastasis is present in 26% to 89% of dogs at the time the anal sac cancer is diagnosed.
+These cancers may also metastasize to the bone, liver, lungs, spleen, or sublumbar lymph nodes.3 Unfortunately, in 26% to 89% of dogs, metastasis is already present when anal sac cancer is diagnosed.

-• Paraneoplastic, meaning likely to cause secondary effects on the body.
-Hypercalcemia, or elevated calcium in the blood, is the most common of these, found in 16% to 53% of cases.5 Sources disagree on how much hypercalcemia affects prognosis; either it has a negative impact or there is no statistical difference.5 However, hypercalcemia can lead to kidney failure, which is sometimes irreversible.
+- Paraneoplastic, meaning likely to cause secondary effects on the body.
+Hypercalcemia, or elevated calcium in the blood, is the most common, found in 16% to 53% of cases.5 Sources disagree on how much hypercalcemia affects prognosis; either it has a negative impact, or there is no statistical difference.5 Some oncologists have found that hypercalcemia that goes away after surgery is usually a better sign than if it persists.
+Hypercalcemia can lead to kidney failure, which is sometimes irreversible.

 There are a few other, less common types of tumors that can occur in the perianal area:

-• Tumors of another type of perianal glands called hepatoid glands.
+- Tumors of another type of perianal gland called hepatoid glands.
 These can be either benign or malignant.7

 It is also possible to have benign tumors of the anal sacs, but these are extremely rare.7 They are called adenomas rather than adenocarcinomas.